kexin-yang/kexin-yang.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-* I am currently a graduate student in HCI Lab, School of Computer Science in University of Waterloo.
-I am in Teachable Robot Lab working with Prof. Edith Law (CS) and Prof. Elizabeth Nilsen (Psychology), where I study how kids learn knowledge from teaching and interacting with humanoid robots.
+* I am currently a transitional master student in HCI Lab, School of Computer Science in University of Waterloo.
+I am in Teachable Robot Lab working with Prof. Edith Law (CS) and Prof. Elizabeth Nilsen (Psychology), where I study how kids perceive teachable humanoid robots and learn from teaching them.
 * I graduated from the School of Computer Sciences in Carnegie Mellon University, where I majored in Educational Technology and Applied Learning Sciences at Human-Computer Interaction Institute.
-* During my time in CMU, I was advised by Prof. [Carolyn Rose](http://www.cs.cmu.edu/~cprose/) from Langauge Technology Institute (LTI), Prof. [Vincent Aleven](https://hcii.cmu.edu/people/vincent-aleven) from HCII, Prof. [Joseph Jay Williams](http://www.josephjaywilliams.com) from Computer Science department, University of Toronto.
-I worked with the amazing Ph.D. students and post-docs in CMU HCII and LTI, including [Ken Holstein](https://kenholstein.myportfolio.com/), [Xu Wang](http://www.iamxuwang.com/), [Tomoshiro Nagashima](https://tomonag.org/) and [Shiyan Jiang](http://shiyanjiang.com/visual/).
+* During my time in CMU, I was advised by Prof. [Carolyn Rose](http://www.cs.cmu.edu/~cprose/) from Langauge Technology Institute (LTI), Prof. [Vincent Aleven](https://hcii.cmu.edu/people/vincent-aleven) from HCII, and Prof. [Joseph Jay Williams](http://www.josephjaywilliams.com) from Computer Science department, University of Toronto.
+I also worked closely with the amazing Ph.D. students and post-docs in CMU HCII and LTI, including [Ken Holstein](https://kenholstein.myportfolio.com/), [Xu Wang](http://www.iamxuwang.com/), [Tomoshiro Nagashima](https://tomonag.org/) and [Shiyan Jiang](http://shiyanjiang.com/visual/).
-* I received my Bachelor's Degree in Beijing Normal University in English language literature, with a focus on language education.
-I have interned at [Knovva Academy](https://www.knovva.com) as an instructional designer, [Foreign Language Teaching and Research Press](http://en.fltrp.com) as a Digital Media Editor, and as a English Teacher at one of the top high schools in China, [Beijing 101 High School](https://en.wikipedia.org/wiki/Beijing_101_Middle_School).
+* I received my Bachelor's Degree in Beijing Normal University in English language literature, focusing on language education.
+I taught or interned in various public schools and private institution, including [Beijing 101 High School](https://en.wikipedia.org/wiki/Beijing_101_Middle_School), [Knovva Academy](https://www.knovva.com), and [Foreign Language Teaching and Research Press](http://en.fltrp.com).

-  **Research Interest**
+Research Area
+===
    My research focus on **learning science and technology**, including AI in education, intelligent tutoring systems (ITS), language technology and educational robots.
-My goal is to make learning easier and more effective for students, and teaching more efficient for teachers.

-   I also study the mechanism of **crowdsourcing and teachersourcing**, to improve the ITS development and design process, increase teachers' configurability and satisfaction.
+I am passionate about supporting students to learn more effectively and educators to work more efficiently.
+   I am also interested in social computing, including crowdsourcing, teachersourcing and learnersourcing, and interested in a broad range of HCI topics that can make people's life better.

 News and Travel
 ===